jforget/raku-Arithmetic-PaperAndPencil/doc/Description-en.md

 So I  stick with the setup  I learned in 1976  and I see no  reason to include the setup described in _HAL_ page 237.

+By the  way, _HAL_ affirms that  the gallows method to  extract square roots  was taught  in France  until the  1960's.
+Yet,  I learned  this technique in 1976.

 Implementation
 ==============